rval735/FPGA-TFHE/CompetitionEntry/CompetitionEntry.md

 ![TFHE Repository visualization](Images/Gource-TFHE.png)
 https://youtu.be/aFW0Yi3MpQg

-The TFHE needs to calculate a "bootstrap key" to then perform operations over encrypted data, as shown earlier.
-Even though key creation happens once, it is a time consuming operation.
-This project focused its efforts on the execution of this part into the FPGA given the need for FFT and fixed data lenghts at time of execution.
+As shown earlier, TFHE needs to calculate a "bootstrap key" (BSK) to perform operations over encrypted data while keeping acceptable noise.
+Even though the BSK creation happens once, it is a time-consuming operation.
+This project focused its efforts on this execution into the FPGA provided by the need for FFT and fixed data length at the time of execution.

 ### FFT Kernel

-Bootrap key creation require the following operations:
+The BSK creation requires the following operations:

 - IFFT over integer polynomials
 - IFFT over torus polynomials